SolaceSamples/solace-samples-semp/docs/_tutorials/generate-semp-client-lib.md

 If using it for the first time for a new client language, the getting started documentation (filtered out by default by the automated Gradle script) includes help to get to a basic working SEMP management example and it will advise of any additional specific steps for the language you are using.
 Reviewing the [Solace SEMP API Reference]({{ site.docs-api }}){:target="_top"} documentation and the provided [Java]({{ site.baseurl }}/messagevpn-with-queue-java/), [Python]({{ site.baseurl }}/messagevpn-with-queue-python/) or [Ruby]({{ site.baseurl }}/messagevpn-with-queue-ruby/) samples will also help to understand some of the common ideas.

-Our [Message VPN with Queue series]({{ site.baseurl }}/messagevpn-with-queue-java/) of samples also show how to create a high level library for common management tasks for the Solace Messaging.
+Our [Message VPN with Queue series]({{ site.baseurl }}/messagevpn-with-queue-java/) of samples also show how to create a high level library for common management tasks for Solace Messaging.